 Short-term Care Quality

-To pair with its strong overall grade, we awarded this nursing home a grade of A+ for its nursing grade.
-Our short-term care grade is often employed to assess a facility's performance with rehabilitation.
-To have good rehabilitation services, nursing homes generally must feature better levels of skilled nursing services.
-These types of services include registered nurses, physical therapists, occupational therapists and other highly trained professionals.
-Fortunately, it looks like this nursing home employs registered nurses.
-Not every nursing home employs these skilled professionals.
-However, according to the information this nursing home provided, it does not look like the facility employs physical therapists.
-The final metric we assessed in this category is the number of residents who ultimately returned home from the nursing home.
-We found that 7.2 percent of this nursing home's residents returned home as opposed to remaining at the nursing home on a permanent basis.
+In addition to being a first-rate nursing home overall, this nursing home also excelled in the area of short-term care, where it received an elite grade of A+.
+Few facilities performed better in this area.
+Short-term care grades are often employed to gauge a nursing home's performance with rehabilitation.
+To have good rehabilitation services, nursing homes generally must feature higher levels of skilled nursing services.
+Skilled nursing includes registered nurses, physical therapists, occupational therapists and other highly trained professionals.
+Fortunately, it looks like this facility has registered nurses on staff.
+Not every nursing home employs these types of nurses.
+On the other hand, based on the data they provided, it does not look like the facility employs physical therapists.
+Finally, we assessed the number of residents who who were able to eventually return home from this facility.
+We found that 6.5 percent of this facility's residents returned home.

 Does this page answer your questions about Bayleigh Chase?

 Turning to the third category, this facility also received a score of B for its long-term care rating.
 This is a well above average grade in this category.
 For long-term care residents, the primary objective is to maintain patients' quality of life and keep them safe.
 On top of looking at the amount of care provided by aids and other staff, we analyzed the percentage of residents vaccinated for pneumonia.
 This facility provided the vaccine to 92.696625 percent of its residents.
 This is a bit lower than we were hoping for but still a respectable figure.
 Clearly, this nursing home is doing something right in this area as it was able to keep its residents out of the hospital.
 It had only 0.01 hospitalizations per 1,000 long-term resident days, which is a remarkably low figure.